sunisdown/faster_cpython/pep_dict_version.rst

 PySizer
 -------

-`PySizer <http://pysizer.8325.org/>`_: Google Summer of Code 2005 project by Nick Smallbone.
+`PySizer <http://pysizer.8325.org/>`_: a memory profiler for Python, Google Summer of Code 2005 project by Nick Smallbone.

-This project has a patch for CPython 2.4 which adds ``key_time`` and ``value_time`` fields to each dict entry.
-It uses a global process-wide counter for dict incremented each time that a dict is modified.
+This project has a patch for CPython 2.4 which adds ``key_time`` and ``value_time`` fields to dictionary entries.
+It uses a global process-wide counter for dictionaries, incremented each time that a dictionary is modified.
 The times are used to decide when child objects first appeared in their parent objects.

 Copyright